DmitryBavelko-98/MOGO-Project/README.md

 # MOGO-Project
-MOGO-Project created with HTML, CSS, JavaScript.
+MOGO-Project created with HTML, CSS and JavaScript.